 Screening for an AAT deficiency in the general public is not currently recommended.1

 It is extremely important that you do not smoke if you have an AAT deficiency.
 Smokers with this condition may suffer devastating disease at a young age.
 People with this condition who have never smoked usually do not have significant symptoms at any age.

-People with an AAT deficiency may be treated with injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor) that has been obtained from human plasma.
+Treatment for COPD may include medicines to help you breathe easier.
+It may also include pulmonary rehabilitation.
+This means learning exercise, eating, and breathing tips and other ways to help yourself stay as healthy and strong as you can.
+And your doctor may suggest that you have injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor) that has been obtained from human plasma.
 Examples include Aralast, Prolastin, and Zemaira.
 To be considered for this treatment, you must meet the following guidelines:

 - Your blood levels of the alpha-1 antitrypsin enzyme are less than 11 µmol/L (micromoles per liter).